MrZoidberg/TaxCalcSoftwareDiscovery/Calculation engine storage trade-off.md

 - Performance of the calculation engine is significantly slower for queries that require traversing the graph.
 - The storage schema is technically and mentally complex and requires a lot of effort to implement and maintain.
 - Object-relational impedance mismatch
+- Licensing costs for SQL Server Enterprise Edition.

 ### Azure Cosmos DB with Gremlin API

 Azure Cosmos DB is a globally distributed, multi-model database service that supports document, key-value, wide-column, and graph databases.
 It is a NoSQL database that supports multiple APIs, including Gremlin API for graph databases.
+It supports Apache TinkerPop graph computing framework.

+The graph database with Gremlin API can be used to store the rules for the calculation engine in a native graph format.
+The input data can be stored in a separate document database.

+#### Performance

+The performance of the graph database with Gremlin API is similar to the performance of Neo4j.
+However, to gain a signficant performance boost against SQL Server, the calculation engine queries must be optimized in the following way:

+- Apply filters early and aggressively
+- Label edges to filter out irrelevant edges
+- Try to not visit the same vertices multiple times
+- Use lables to filter out irrelevant vertices
+- Write queries so that the scope of a predicate is as narrow as possible

+One of the main benefits of using Azure Cosmos DB is that it is a managed cloud solution that supports elastic scaling with distributed data using graph partitioning.

+#### Outcomes

+Pros:
+- Performance of the calculation engine is significantly faster for optimized queries.
+-

 ### Neo4j